 Kakona is the Taino word for trinkets of value and objects of worth.

 Working with a cross section of local artists from varied backgrounds, our goal is to highlight their work and inspire others.
+If you are looking for the perfect piece of art to add to your collection, jewelry to remember your trip, or even something for mans best friend, Kakona has what you are looking for.

 The Caribbean island of Saba is located where the Greater and Lesser Antilles converge.
 Recovered artifacts on Saba date back to 3,800 years ago, a time when indigenous inhabitants maintained a network of elaborate regional interaction.
 Saba was part of this network.
 Taíno Indians, a subgroup of the Arawakan, inhabited the Greater and Northeastern Lesser Antilles in the Caribbean Sea at the time when Christopher Columbus' arrived to the New World.